International Association of Marine Investigators, Inc.

 2001 – 2009 IAMI Marine Theft Investigations Guide

 The original Marine Theft Investigations Guide was completed by investigators and the staff of the South Carolina Department of Natural Resources.
 Since then, members of the International Association of Marine Investigators Inc. (IAMI)., have contributed materials and guidance in this updated guide.
-The Marine Theft Investigations Guide produced by SCDNR, granted IAMI permission to converted to the New Marine Investigators Pocket Guide.
+The Marine Theft Investigations Guide produced by SCDNR granted IAMI permission to convert to the New Marine Investigators Pocket Guide.

 Marine Theft Investigations Guide 2001

 2004 IAMI Certified Marine Investigators Program (CMI):During 2004, the International Association of Marine Investigators (IAMI) unveiled the Certified Marine Investigators Program (CMI).
 IAMI designed and implemented a Certified Marine Investigators (CMI) Program to recognize those investigators who have the experience and training, in addition to their own area(s) of expertise, to bring a new dimension and insight into their respective fields of endeavor.
 IAMI Certified Marine Investigator (CMI) designation is limited to IAMI members in good standing who have experience and/or training in a wide range of areas.

 To thundering applause and widespread interest, IAMI launched its much anticipated Certified Marine Investigator (CMI) Program by offering the first qualifying examination at its 14th Annual Training Seminar held in West Palm Beach, Florida, during the week of February 23, 2004.